yaga-browser/yaga_html/README.md

 # yaga_html
-yaga browser html tokenizer and parser, and shows using fltk
+yaga browser html tokenizer and parser and shows using fltk

 only supports <div> and <p>, feel free edit to whatever you want
 # building